 How Oral Health Plays a Role in the Development of Medical Problems

-A study published in the New England Journal of Medicine in 200 showed that aggressive treatment of gum disease reduces the buildup of fats, cholesterol, and other substances in and on the artery walls in just six months.
-People with gum disease are almost twice as likely to have coronary artery disease (the most common type of heart disease).
+Research has proven that aggressive treatment of gum disease reduces the buildup of fats, cholesterol, and other substances in and on the artery walls in just six months.

-People who have periodontal disease have a twofold risk of developing type 2 diabetes compared to people with low levels or no gum disease.
-It seems that when infections in the mouth become severe, they lead to low-grade inflammation throughout the body.
-The inflammatory molecules might attach to insulin receptors and prevent the body from accessing the receptors to get glucose into the cells.
-People who have gum disease also have a more challenging time controlling their blood sugar levels.
+People with periodontal disease have a two-fold risk of developing type 2 diabetes compared to people with little or no gum disease.
+The inflammatory molecules produced from infections in the mouth are believed to attach to insulin receptors and prevent their ability to direct glucose out of the blood and into cells.

-There is a link between poor oral health and pneumonia.
-In a study of older adults, the number of participants who developed pneumonia was 3.9 times higher in patients with periodontal disease than people without it.
+There is a clear link between poor oral health and pneumonia.
+In a study of older adults, 3.9 times more patients with periodontal disease developed pneumonia than people without it.
 Bacteria from the mouth can get aspirated into the lungs and cause pneumonia or aggravate chronic obstructive pulmonary disease (COPD).

-- Brush your teeth at least twice a day with a toothpaste that contains fluoride.
+- Brush your teeth at least twice a day, for about three minutes each time, with fluoride-containing toothpaste.

 - Floss daily.